labi3285/qx_rs_server/README.md

 # qx_rs_server
-base practice of server in rust.
+best practice of server in rust.